 Public commenting allows the Air Force to make better, informed decisions.
-Letters or other written or oral comments provided may be published in the EA.
-As required by law, comments provided will be addressed in the EA and made available to the public.
+Letters or other written or oral comments provided are published in this EA.
+As required by law, comments provided are addressed in the EA and made available to the public.
 Providing personal information is voluntary.
-Any personal information provided will be used only to identify your desire to make a statement during the public comment portion of any public meetings or hearings, or to fulfill requests for copies of the EA or associated documents.
-Private addresses will be compiled to develop a mailing list for those requesting copies of EA; however, only the names of the individuals making comments and specific comments will be disclosed.
-Personal home addresses and phone numbers will not be published in the EA.
+Any personal information provided was used only to identify your desire to make a statement during the public comment portion of any public meetings or hearings, or to fulfill requests for copies of the EA or associated documents.
+Private addresses were compiled to develop a mailing list for those requesting copies of EA; however, only the names of the individuals making comments and specific comments are disclosed.
+Personal contact information is not published in the EA.

-Cover Sheet Draft Environmental Assessment for the Zia Park Area Development at Kirtland Air Force Base, New Mexico
+Cover Sheet Final Environmental Assessment for the Zia Park Area Development at Kirtland Air Force Base, New Mexico